wakeuplabs-io/0xPolygonID/docs/issuer/display-method.md

 2. Maximum length for `title` is 60 characters.
 3. Maximum length for `description` is 120 characters.

-To configure the credential representation on the PolygonID wallet, follow the steps below:
+To configure the credential representation on the Optimism ID wallet, follow the steps below:

 1. Upload a background and logo for the credential card to IPFS or an HTTP(s) host.
 1. Create a file named metadata.json with the following content: